The Taalunie: for everyone who uses the Dutch language

 Tuition of Dutch Worldwide

-It may sound odd, but you can study Dutch in Kiev.
-The Dutch programme is even quite popular there.
-Dutch is offered as a major subject or minor subject at more than 140 universities in 42 countries.
+You can study Dutch in e.g. Kiev and Beijing.
+Dutch is offered as a major subject or minor subject at 135 universities in 40 countries.
 Here you can find what the Dutch Language Union is doing to support the tuition of Dutch Worldwide.